Life With Father

 …and we move on to the cartoons with the character that would make Soglow rich and famous…The Little King

-…although Fleischmann likely saved the New Yorker with large infusions of cash, its cartoonists, including Gardner Rea, still took an occasional poke at the company’s health claims…
+…although Fleischmann likely saved The New Yorker with large infusions of cash, its cartoonists, including Gardner Rea, still took an occasional poke at the company’s health claims…

 …anticipating his “Small Fry” cartoons, William Steig finds two of them examining the wonders of human physiology…